 LAYERS Every ink color must be on it's own layer and ideally each layer should also be labeled with the color of the ink.

-TRAPPING This is the relationship created when 2 colors touch and there are several ways to create the trap.
+TRAPPING This is the relationship created when 2 colors touch with several ways to create the trap.
 When a color is 100% surrounded, generally you can simply add a 3-5pt stroke.
 It becomes more tricky when colors go between other colors.

 OVERPRINT When you have darker ink colors printing over patterns or small areas of lighter colors, you will generally overprint the dark inks instead of trap.